Averaging gate approximation error and performance of Unitary Coupled Cluster ansatz in Pre-FTQC Era

 \section{Introduction}

 ~ Quantum computers are expected to exhibit superior performance over classical computers.
-For example, Shor's factoring algorithm~\cite{shor1999polynomial} shows an exponential speed-up over ever-known classical algorithms, and Grover's searching algorithm~\cite{grover1996fast} achieves an quadratic speed-up.
-Recently, with advancement of technologies, experimental implementation of quantum computers has been steadily showing progress, and the quantum supremacy was even argued using these devices~\cite{Arute2019,Zhong2020,Zhong2021,Wu2021,Daley2022,Madsen2022}.
+For example, Shor's factoring algorithm~\cite{shor1999polynomial} shows an exponential speed-up over any known classical algorithm, and Grover's searching algorithm~\cite{grover1996fast} achieves a quadratic speed-up.
+In recent years, owing to advancements in technology, the experimental realization of quantum computers has made steady progress, and quantum supremacy has even been demonstrated using these devices~\cite{Arute2019,Zhong2020,Zhong2021,Wu2021,Daley2022,Madsen2022}.
 Noisy intermediate-scale quantum (NISQ) devices~\cite{Preskill2018} are currently largely investigated as a promising pioneer of quantum computational technologies.
 However, in the future, we aim to perform complex quantum algorithms, which show substantial quantum speed-ups, such as the phase estimation algorithm~\cite{Kitaev1995,Cleve1998} and factoring algorithm~\cite{shor1999polynomial}.
 It is inevitable that circuits required in these algorithms become highly deep, and noise occurring during the computation has significant effects without error correction.
 Thus, eventually, we need fault-tolerant quantum computation (FTQC) using quantum error correction to maximize the benefit of quantum computers.

 Fault-tolerant implementation of quantum circuits with a family of error correction codes~\cite{Gottesman2009,nielsen_chuang_2010} requires an approximation of a given quantum circuit using universal gates that can be fault-tolerantly implemented with the error correction codes.
 Solovay-Kitaev (SK) theorem~\cite{Kitaev1997,Dawson2005} gives an algorithm that generates decomposition of a given quantum gate into a desired universal gate set that is closed under inversion.
 For example, SK theorem is applicable to the Clifford+$T$ universal gate set, and this set is often considered as a gate set for FTQC due to its fault-tolerant implementability ~\cite{Shor1996,Steane1997,Knill2005,Gottesman1998b,Gottesman1999,Zhou2000}.
 Hence, in this work, we focus on the circuit approximation with the Clifford+$T$ universal gate set.
 In this context, $T$ gate is considered as a crucial resource in FTQC because its fault-tolerant implementation, associating the magic state distillation~\cite{Bravyi2005}, is the most costly part in terms of both time and space overhead with current practical error-correcting codes.
 Let us also note that Gottesman-Knill Theorem~\cite{Gottesman1998a,Aaronson2004} guarantees that quantum circuits consisting only of Clifford gates are efficiently simulatable by classical computers.